-- They are coming to you as a novice.
+- They are coming to you as an advanced beginner.
 It is expected that their knowledge will be superficial, that they will be dependent on referring to the SOPs and written policies, that their skills will be competent but tentative, their attitudes self-oriented, their habits of mind unknown, and that they may not yet know what they don't know about the street (blissful ignorance or unconscious incompetence). - We are entrusting them to you, the expert.
 It is expected that your knowledge has depth and breadth, that you have demonstrated skill mastery, your attitudes are patient-oriented, your habits of mind seek ever to improve, and you have full understanding of what it takes to be an exemplary paramedic. - Clarify the objectives of each phase before it starts.
 Go over evaluation sheets together.
 Discuss predetermined goals with them at the beginning of each shift. - Help them apply theory to practice by allowing them to perform the assessments, interpret the data, perform the skills and complete the PCR with your coaching, not doing it yourself unless the patient's condition requires immediate interventions.
 They will learn more by doing than watching. - Teach, don't preach; facilitate discussion.
 Guide students to find responsible answers or solutions.
 Make yourself available to answer questions.
 If you don't know the answer, challenge student to find it. - Use affirmation whenever possible.
 Sometimes people are unaware or unsure that they've done something special or skillful.
 This is often true when a person lacks a basis for comparison, such as when they are new to a job or learning a skill.
 Your praise acknowledges their accomplishments and points out exactly what they did that was effective.
 This enhances self-esteem and reinforces behaviors you would like them to repeat and build on in the future. - All students succeed at a different pace.
-If a student is failing to meet the objectives in a timely fashion, intervene early.
-Contact your PEMSC and the assigned hospital EMSC and design strategies to help the student overcome their deficiencies. - Help them prepare for phase meetings by ensuring all paperwork is completed in a timely manner and submitted to the EMSC at least one week in advance of the meeting.
-Quiz the student about pathophysiology, the actions, indications, contra-indications, and side effects of prescription drugs and any EMS interventions.
-Review each call to make sure that you all can explain any deviations from SOPs, receiving hospital guidelines, or scene time expectations, and that the patient care report is thoroughly documented.
+If a student is struggling to meet the objectives in a timely fashion, intervene early.
+Contact your PEMSC and the assigned hospital EMSC and design strategies to help the student improve their knowledge, skills, and/or attitudes. - Help them prepare for phase meetings by ensuring all paperwork is completed and organized in a timely manner and submitted to the HEMSC/educator at least one week in advance of the meeting.
+Quiz the student about the pathophysiology of conditions experienced on submitted runs, drug profiles of prescription drugs taken by the patients and any EMS interventions provided.
+Review each call to make sure that you all can explain any nonconformities with SOPs, receiving hospital guidelines, or scene time expectations, and that the patient care report is thoroughly documented.